 Then drive 0.2 miles and turn left (east) onto Red Shadow Drive (there was no sign when we were there).
 Drive another 0.3 miles and continue straight onto the dirt road which is directly in front of you.
 The paved road heads to the right, but you want to drive on that dirt/sandy road.
 Follow the dirt road for about 0.4 miles until you come to the fenced in water facility.
 Park here and follow the narrow trail along the fence by the water facility.
 Then head right and down toward the trail.

 We hiked down a main trail the first time we visited, but now there are horses down there.
 So if you’d like to see horses, go ahead and walk the wide trail down.
 When we visited in 2022, we followed the narrow trail by the fence and it was quick and easy to get to the wash.
-There is a main road that leads down to the wash at the end of the fence, but you can take any of the trails leading down to the wash, just keep heading to the left once you’re in the wash.
+There is a main trail that leads down to the wash at the end of the fence, but you can take any of the trails leading down to the wash, just keep heading to the left once you’re in the wash.
 In fact, this hike is all about the left– just stay left!

 The bottom of the wash is fairly flat and the hike is easy, though on a hot day it is really scorching, so make sure you take plenty of water and sunscreen.
 Walking in the wash definitely takes more energy since you’re hiking in through the sand.
 You’ll stay in the wash for about a third of a mile, and there is one fairly major junction that is unmarked.
 Remember: Just stay left.

 Shortly after this junction, you enter a slot canyon.
 The walls are straight up and down, though not over 50 feet high or so.
 The canyon is also fairly narrow as you can see in the pictures below.